vseanclark/MCW-Azure-security-and-management/Whiteboard design session/WDS trainer guide - Azure security and management.md

        to provide insights into traffic flow in your Azure cloud.
 With traffic analytics, you can:
-       - Visualize network activity across your Azure subscriptions and identify hot spots.
+       - Visualize network activity across your Azure subscriptions and identify hot spots
-       - Identify security threats to, and secure your network, with information such as open-ports, applications attempting internet access, and virtual machines (VM) connecting to rogue networks.
+       - Identify security threats to, and secure your network, with information such as open-ports, applications attempting internet access, and virtual machines (VM) connecting to rogue networks
-       - Understand traffic flow patterns across Azure regions and the internet to optimize your network deployment for performance and capacity.
+       - Understand traffic flow patterns across Azure regions and the internet to optimize your network deployment for performance and capacity
-       - Pinpoint network misconfigurations leading to failed connections in your network.
+       - Pinpoint network misconfigurations leading to failed connections in your network

     ![Diagram showing data flow for Network Watcher Traffic Analytics.](images/image29.png "Network Watcher Traffic Analytics data flow")